iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Ok your app not far I am Mexican and u do not have the button.
 U need to fix<br> :date: __2021-01-31 20:50:20__

 > Baaaaaaaaaaahhhhaaaahhh 🐑<br> :date: __2021-01-29 20:54:03__

-> I have not received any notifications from this app...
-Unstalling<br> :date: __2021-01-27 19:49:23__

-> Doesn't work if no one uses it.
-I've been around people who tested positive and never got notified.
-Just a waste of battery power leaving my unused Bluetooth on.<br> :date: __2021-01-26 21:41:22__

-> Save your time & storage space, it doesn't work.
-I received a call today as a follow-up to my quarantine.
-"What quarantine?"
-I ask.
-It appears that I was exposed to COVID-19 on Jan 7.
-I should have been notified to quarantine.
-Only, the entire system failed.
-1. Employer never notified me of an exposure.
-2. PA Department of Health never notified me of an exposure until 3 days AFTER quarantine ended.
-3. App with exposure alert on did nothing!
-Waste of time. #NoConfidence #SystemIsBroken<br> :date: __2021-01-21 00:07:51__

-> Only works to notify you if someone voluntarily enters they have covid into the app.
-Useless if people aren't updating it themselves.<br> :date: __2021-01-20 22:09:21__

-> Never got any alerts, and when I had covid for a couple weeks they never gave me a code even after calling in to request it (they were supposed to reach out, never happened).
-Don't trust this app to alert you, chances are most people never got a code.<br> :date: __2021-01-18 21:50:44__